wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   8\.
 Where pursuant to a notification under this article, the Court has determined a case to be inadmissible, and subsequently extradition to the requesting State is refused, the requested State shall notify the Court of this decision.

-### Article 91 Contents of request for arrest and surrender
+### Article 91---Contents of request for arrest and surrender

 *   1\.
 A request for arrest and surrender shall be made in writing.
 In urgent cases, a request may be made by any medium capable of delivering a written record, provided that the request shall be confirmed through the channel provided for in article 87, paragraph 1 (a).